 There are already a lot of plugins available in the worldwide web that can help speedup your backup process.
 But still, in this particular article, we will walk you through the tips on moving live WordPress website to local server.

-Tips on Moving Live WordPress Website to Local Server
+Two Methods on How to Move Live WordPress Website to Local Server

 If you have already been developing websites for quite a long time, you sure know how creating a localhosted WordPress site is actually not difficult thing to do at all.
 It will actually only take you a few minutes to create a basic one.
 However, moving live WordPress website to local server is another thing.
 You can actually use plugins to speed up the process or you can do it manually.
 In this certain article, we will present two methods.
 Here are the tips that you could follow on moving live WordPress website to local server:

 Method #1 Plugin Moving Live WordPress Website to Local Server

 As mentioned above, there are already a vast number of available plugins that you can use for moving live WordPress website to local server.
 In this particular page, we will be making use of the Duplicator plugin for your live WordPress website.
 This certain plugin will allow you to create a duplicate package of your whole WordPress site.
 Aside from that, you can use it to move your own WordPress website to another new location and make use of it as a backup plugin as well.
 After activating the certain plugin, a new menu named “Duplicator” will be added.

 Method #2 Manually Moving Live WordPress Website to Local Server